masudcsesust04/docker-rails-starter/README.md

 # Dockerized rails application

-This README would normally document whatever steps are necessary to get the application up and running.
+Simple docker configuration to start a rails application with mysql database.

-Clone the repository
+Clone the repository.
 ```
 git clone git@github.com:masudcsesust04/docker-rails-starter.git
 ```

-Change or modify rails version in Gemfile if needed.
-I have used latest rails 5.2.0 Change or modify ruby version in Dockerfile if needed.
-I have used ruby 2.5.1

-Now create a new rails application using docker-compose
+You can change ruby(using latest 2.5.1) version in ```Dockerfile``` if needed.

+Also, You can change/modify rails(used latest rails 5.2.0) version in ```Gemfile``` if needed.

+Now create rails application using docker-compose.
+It will pull and download all of the dependent images(ex- ruby and mysql) specified in ```Dockerfile``` and ```docker-compose.yml``` file.
+Then it will create a rails application with mysql configuration skipping the bundle installation.
 ```
 docker-compose run app rails new . --force --database=mysql --skip-bundle
 ```

-Edit database.yml file
+Ok.
+Now edit your ```config/database.yml``` file as per bellow.
 ```
 default: &default
   adapter: mysql2